 The George is another local favourite and is renowned for its ‘cow pie’, a huge slab of pie that should only be taken on after a full day out on the fells!
 The Pheasant Inn is a hidden gem, a 15-minute stroll out of the town centre but certainly worth the walk.
 It has a traditional cosy feel, with great food and a good selection of ales, not to mention a particularly delicious fish pie!
-Other recommend pubs are The Royal Oak and the Bank Tavern.
-The Oddfellows is worth a visit if you are interested in horses; the interior is decorated with racing silks, photos and memorabilia!
+Other recommend pubs are The Royal Oak and The Bank Tavern.

-If you are looking for something a bit more modern and contemporary, try the Lakes Bar and Bistro on Station Street or Magnolia’s on Lake Road.
-Both serve an interesting menu that strikes a balance between pub and restaurant.
-Magnolia is truly eclectic when it comes to drinks, with a menu that ranges from global beers to cordials.
+If you are looking for something a bit more modern and contemporary, try the Lakes Bar and Bistro on Station Street.
+They serve an interesting menu that strikes a balance between pub and restaurant.
 There is also Bar 26 on Lake Road, which has the feel of a wine bar with comfortable, relaxed seating and a delicious tapas menu.
-If you enjoy a more formal dining experience and like an opportunity to dress up, there is Merrells on Lake Road or Inn on the Square in the Town Centre.
+If you enjoy a more formal dining experience and like an opportunity to dress up, there is Morrells on Lake Road or Inn on the Square in the Town Centre.

 Fancy some traditional fish and chips?
-There are three chippies in Keswick town: the Old Keswickian in the market square, The Kingfisher on Main Street and The Lakes on Bank Street.
+There are two top chippies in Keswick town: The Old Keswickian in the market square and The Kingfisher on Main Street.

-As well as the more traditional establishments, Keswick offers a good mix of world cuisine including Italian at Casa Bella, Indian at Lakeland Spice or Sultan of Keswick, Chinese at Golden Hills and Thai cuisine at Asaya Thai Restaurant.
-For a truly authentic experience, there is A Taste of Thailand Restaurant at Shemara Guesthouse, where a mother and daughter team cook a range of delicious Thai dishes.
-Space is very limited here, so booking is essential.
-They also don't serve alcohol, but you can bring your own and just pay a small corkage fee.
+As well as the more traditional establishments, Keswick offers a good mix of world cuisine including Indian at Lakeland Spice or Sultan of Keswick, Chinese at Golden Hills and Thai cuisine at Asaya Thai Restaurant.

 Keswick is also full of coffee shops for those looking for a quick bite to eat.
 There is Java (featuring a chocolate fountain, which is used to drizzle chocolate on drinks and deserts alike!), The Wild Strawberry (great breakfasts) and Treeby and Bolton (part of a contemporary art gallery and shop).
-The Square Orange Café is virtually opposite our Keswick office and serves excellent tapas and thin-crust pizza as well has hosting regular live music evenings.
-Abraham’s Tea Room is on the third floor of the George Fisher outdoor shop and offers homemade food and stunning views across the rooftops to the Coledale Fells.
-This is a must-visit for those interested in the climbing history of Keswick, as the 1887 building was originally purposed as George Abraham’s Photographic Shop.
-It was then taken over by his climbing sons, the Abraham Brothers, who are well known for photographing the exploits of the great climbing pioneers including Owen Glynne Jones.
+There is also the Square Orange Café that serves excellent tapas and thin-crust pizza as well as hosting regular live music evenings.

 The Lake District is a beautiful place for exploration on foot and there are many stunning picnic spots for those wishing to eat on the go.
 A picnic is not complete without some local produce, such as a Cranston’s pork pie, Hawkshead Cumbrian Relish or a slice of cheese from the Cheese Deli in Packhorse Court!